kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

     ```

 #### Join the Windows Node to the Kubernetes cluster
-In this section we'll cover how to join a [Windows Node with Kubernetes installed](#preparing-a-windows-node) with an existing Linux control-plane ("Master") node to form a cluster.
+This section covers how to join a [Windows Node with Kubernetes installed](#preparing-a-windows-node) with an existing (Linux) control plane, to form a cluster.

 Use the previously downloaded [KubeCluster.ps1](https://github.com/kubernetes-sigs/sig-windows-tools/blob/master/kubeadm/v1.15.0/KubeCluster.ps1) script to join the Windows node to the cluster: